Yasin Elshorbany

 Bio

-Yasin Elshorbany, a former NASA scientist, uses interdisciplinary science to unlock the secrets to climate change.
-His research interests include atmospheric chemistry, environmental sustainability and climate change.
-In his Atmospheric Chemistry and Climate Laboratory, Elshorbany uses state-of-the-art laboratory, field measurements, remote sensing and multi-scale computer models to examine the causes and impacts of climate change, including evaluation of the socioeconomic risks related to climate change, especially in coastal regions.
+Yasin Elshorbany, a former NASA scientist, uses interdisciplinary science to unlock the secrets of atmospheric composition.
+His research interests include atmospheric chemistry and composition, natural hazards and human health, and the economic cost of extreme events.
+In his Atmospheric Chemistry and Composition Laboratory, Elshorbany examines atmospheric composition using state-of-the-art laboratory equipment, field measurements, remote sensing, and multi-scale numerical models.

 Education